opencog/atomspace/opencog/atomspace/README.md

 To properly *use* the generated files, the following conventions should be
 followed:

-  * include the definitions file right after the standard '#include' statement of the file with the code that initializes your module/agent/library.
+  * include the definitions file right after the standard `#include` statement of the file with the code that initializes your module/agent/library.

   * include the inheritance file *inside the body* of the routine initializing the module/agent/library.